sofi-alvarado/sofi-alvarado/README.md

 # 💫 About Me:
-🦝 About Me:<br>🌱 I’m currently learning ReactJS.<br>🛼 Fun fact: I love roller skating.
+🦝 About Me:<br>🌱 I’m currently learning Ruby.<br>🛼 Fun fact: I love roller skating.
 I also have a strong bond with music.<br>

 ## 🌐 Socials: